NobleTyler/friendly-github-intro/planning.md

 		* Github as a todo list and collaboration manager (e.g. issue tracking, all parties have up-to-date copies)
 	* Scenario 3: Time machine capabilities
 		* Track and go back
-	*Presentation 1, what is github and how is it used?

 **5:30 PM - 6:30 PM**
 *Presentation 2 Using Github locally, focus on commandline